Special Project and Pilot Study Funds (Mini-grant Program): Year 2019-2020

 The purpose of the “Mini-grant” program of the National Children’s Center for Rural and Agricultural Health and Safety (NCCRAHS) is to support small-scale projects and pilot studies that address prevention of childhood* agricultural disease and injury.
 Funds are allocated to support projects that: a) test innovative strategies; b) develop new partnerships beyond safety professionals (e.g. insurers, bankers, equipment dealers, media); c) address persistent patterns of childhood injury in agriculture (e.g. extra riders on tractors, children and skid steers); and d) translate research findings into practical applications.

-Highest funding priority will be given to projects that:
+Highest funding priority will be given to projects that address health and safety needs of children

 a) Projects that are not specific to children and agriculture will not be funded (e.g. car seat programs, bicycle safety, recreational ATV).